Dawa River: Volcanic events

-WildLife
+Wildlife

-The Dawa River is home to thousands of animals and plants, as a number of seasonal rivers and streams feed into the River.
+The Dawa River is home to thousands of animals and plants, as a number of seasonal rivers and streams feed into the river.
 The largest trees in the riverine forest are located along the lower section of the Dawa River.
 These include: Diospyros Mespliformis, Ficus sycamorus, Mimusops kummel, Tamarindus indica and African mahogany Trichilia emetica.
 Shrubs of Ficus capreaefolia cover most of the river bank, while bushland and thickets cover most of the wachile plain.
 Most of the wildlife remains scarce during the long dry season making plants such as Acokanthera schimperi, Dobera glabra, Euclea racemosa schimperi and Salvadora persica abundant and visible.
 Borena people have developed the skills of farming cattle and sheep as a result of the crops being too dry to grow over the extended dry season.

 A mixture of grassland and woodland cover the region of the Dawa River.
 Vegetation consists of a mixture of perennial grasses, forbs and woody vegetation.
 There are a number of indigenous species of grasses and woody plants that provide high quality forage, giving a high nutritional value to the plants for the surrounding people.
 During the dry season, the plants still alive retain higher crude protein than grasses.
 The distribution of plants depends on the elevation, precipitation, temperature and soil types.

 When looking at the three climatic zones, there is a different plant and animal species existing in the environment.
 In the cold highlands the number of herbivores is few because of the temperature constraint.
 In the hot lowlands the number of herbivores is also few because of the rainfall and water shortage.
 In the sub-tropic temperature region, there is a higher herbivore population as well as having a high human population.
 A study from the Simons foundation project based in Botswana International University examined the impact of rainfall and temperature on the growth rate of plants surrounding the hot low-lying lands of the Dawa River and concluded that if rainfall decreases by 1.5% then the herbivore population will disappear in the lowland zone and go extinct or migrate to other regions.

 Drought

-The Dawa River that flows through the occupied Somali region, where this region and many more have experienced a complete drought of the river for over 3 years.
+The Dawa River, flows through the Somali region where this region and many more have experienced a complete drought of the river for over 3 years.
 Which once was characterised by water flowing through the river, it now has exposed hot and dry soil, with no plants growing and animals unable to be fed.
 This has left Somalia and neighbouring countries on the brink of a humanitarian disaster.
 When the river dries out, communities are unable to cultivate the fields, fish, use plants surrounding the river for food and most importantly access fresh water.
 This leaves more than half of Somalia's population of 6.2 million people, in urgent need of food and water that was once provided by the Dawa River.